 Wubba lubba dub dub!

-Season 3 may only just have finished, but Rick And Morty fans are already angling for a fourth season.
+Season 3 may only just have finished, but Rick And Morty fans are already waiting for a fourth season.
 The wacky animated series has enraptured millions of viewers, and got a niche McDonald’s dipping sauce back on the menu, so when’s it back?

-Here’s everything we know about Rick and Morty season 4.
+With a fourth season of the show newly confirmed, here’s everything we know about Rick and Morty season 4.

 Will there be a season 4 of Rick and Morty?

 Yes!
 Co-creator Justin Roiland has confirmed that there are 70 new episodes of the show coming.
 There’s currently only been 31 episodes over three seasons, which means that Rick and Morty could be running for a long time more – although it’s not known how many episodes will feature in season 4.

 Roiland also marked the news in an Instagram video with Dan Harmon, which featured the pair taking a shower together, lead Roiland to quip: “I’ve gotta get back to work!
 We both do!”.
 See that beneath.